grafana/alloy/operations/helm/charts/alloy/README.md

 * The default value for `alloy.listenPort` is `12345` to align with the default listen port in other installations.
 To retain the previous default, set `alloy.listenPort` to `80` when installing.

+### alloy.stabilityLevel

+`alloy.stabilityLevel` controls the minimum level of stability for what components can be created (directly or through imported modules).
+Note that setting this field to a lower stability may also enable internal behaviour of a lower stability, such as experimental memory optimizations.

+Valid settings are `experimental`, `public-preview`, and `generally-available`.

 ### alloy.extraArgs